lifaon74/observables/examples/04-do-an-http-request-with-observables.md

 }
 ```

-**The PromiseCancelToken is useful to avoid unnecessary work into the promise chain, and should be used in most of your workflow.**
+**The CancelToken is useful to avoid unnecessary work into the promise chain, and should be used in most of your workflow.**

 *Another example - assuming a payment mobile app:*